invopop/gobl.builder/README.md

 validating, calculating and building GOBL documents.
 This is done via a versioned WASM binary, distributed on `cdn.gobl.org`.

-The of `gobl.cli` that is used is defined in [src/lib/worker.ts](https://github.com/invopop/gobl.builder/blob/main/src/lib/worker.ts) in the variable `goblCliVersion`.
+The version of `gobl.cli` that is used is defined in [src/lib/worker.ts](https://github.com/invopop/gobl.builder/blob/main/src/lib/worker.ts) in the variable `goblCliVersion`.